yschindel/NHMzh-viz-services/README.md

-# NHMzh Vizualization Services
+# NHMzh Visualization Services

-This repository contains the code for the Vizualization Services of the NHMzh project.
+This repository contains the code for the Visualization Services of the NHMzh project.

-## The Services in this repository
+## The Services in this Repository

 ### Minio

 - Used for storing files.
 - Buckets:
-  - ifc-files (the raw ifc files)
+  - `ifc-files` (the raw IFC files)
-  - ifc-fragment-files (compressed counterparts to the ifc files, converted to 'fragments')
+  - `ifc-fragment-files` (compressed counterparts to the IFC files, converted to 'fragments')
+  - `lca-cost-data` (data related to LCA and cost calculations)

 ### viz_ifc

-Listens to a Kafka topic with links to IFC files
+Listens to a Kafka topic with links to IFC files:

-- Loads the ifc file from Minio
+- Loads the IFC file from Minio
 - Converts to fragments, compresses
 - Saves compressed fragments back to Minio
-- TODO: update 'fragments-files' Kafka topic.
+- TODO: update 'fragments-files' Kafka topic

 Uses the @ThatOpen Companies library.

 ### viz_lca-cost

-This consumer listens to the cost and lca kafka topics and writes data to Azure SQL DB.
+This consumer listens to the cost and LCA Kafka topics and writes data to Azure SQL DB:

-Cost and LCA data is captured in Azure SQL DB.
-This allows for reporting of the data over time.
+- Cost and LCA data is captured in Azure SQL DB
+- This enables reporting of the data over time

+### viz_pbi-server

+Serves the Power BI integration:

+- Provides an API for accessing data stored in Minio
+- Enables Power BI to display the latest visualization data

 ## Additional Services Needed:

-- Azure SQL Server SQL Database for storing all cost and lca data over time.
+- Azure SQL Server SQL Database for storing all cost and LCA data over time.
-- This services can be connected to PowerBI via direct query so it always shows the latest data without having to updating the dashboard in PowerBI desktop and republish.
+- These services can be connected to PowerBI via direct query so it always shows the latest data without having to update the dashboard in PowerBI desktop and republish.

 ## Prerequisites